MEGNEOrnela/Explainability-AI/README.md

 - **CAM**: uses the learned weight parameters of the final fully connected layer (classifier) to generate the activation map.
 The activation maps is obtained by doing a weighted combinations of the feature maps (Global Poolin Average).
 - **GradCAM**: takes advantage of the gradients of the predicted class with respect to the feature maps of a convolutional layer.
 The gradients provide information about how small changes in each pixel of the feature maps affect the final class score.

+These two techniques are implemented from scratch using Pytorch.

 ## Setup